Col-E/BentoFX/README.md

 We'll first create a vertical split and put tools like logging/terminal at the bottom.
 The bottom section will be set to not resize with the parent for the reason mentioned previously.

-The top of the vertical split will hold our primary content and the remaining tools.
+The top of the vertical split will hold our primary tabbed dock space and the remaining tools.
-The tools will go on the left, and the main content on the right.
-To do this we set the top of the vertical split to child horizontal split.
+The tools will go on the left, and the main space on the right via a horizontal split layout.
 The first item in this horizontal split will show up on the left, so that's where we'll put the tools.
-Then the second item will be our primary content layout.
+Then the second item will be our primary dock space.

-In the primary content section, we'll put a tabbed layout with some dummy classes as if you were in the midst of working on some project.
+Our primary dock space is the tabbed variant, and we'll fill it up with some dummy items as if we were in the midst of working on some project.
 These tabs won't have any special properties, but we'll want to make sure the tools have some additional values set.

 All tool tabs will be constructed such that they are not closable and all belong to a shared drag group called `TOOLS`.
 Since these tabs all have a shared group they can be dragged amongst one another.
-However, the primary content tabs with our _"project files"_ cannot be dragged into the areas housing our tools.
+However, the primary dock space tabs with our _"project files"_ cannot be dragged into the areas housing our tools.
 If you try this out in IntelliJ you'll find it follows the same behavior.